IceSmash2/manangos-TipBot/README.md

-* 110 - You must specify an amount and a user, e.g. `send 1 ananos_tipbot`.
+* 110 - You must specify an amount and a user, e.g. `send 1 Manangos_tipbot`.